amoilanen/sniffr/README.md

 `Sniffr.sniff` : function that expects a user agent string as an argument, it is called automatically in a browser

-## Using it on the server side
+## Server side

-Sniffr can also be used as a Node module in case you need to do some server-side user agent recognition as well.
+Sniffr can also be used in a Node.js environment in case you need to do some server-side user agent analysis as well.

 First install it